Learning Explicit Contact for Implicit Reconstruction of Hand-held Objects from Monocular Images: Experiments

 \subsection{Evaluation Metrics}

-For contact prediction from a single image, standard detection metrics such as precision, recall, and F1-score are adopted.
-For the object reconstruction, the chamfer distance ($mm$), F-score at 5mm and 10mm thresholds are reported.
-To evaluate the quality of the relation between objects and hands, the penetration depth ($cm$) and intersection volume ($cm^{3}$) are computed.
+For contact prediction, detection metrics such as precision, recall, and F1-score are adopted.
+For object reconstruction, the chamfer distance (CD, $mm$), F-score at 5mm and 10mm thresholds are reported.
+To evaluate the quality of the relation between objects and hands, the penetration depth (PD, $cm$) and intersection volume (IV, $cm^{3}$) are computed.